Generalized Type II Fusion of Cluster States: Cluster States and Type-II Fusion

 \subsection{Cluster States}

-A cluster state of size $N$ is an entangled state of $N$ qubits that can be represented as a graph with $N$ vertices, where each vertex denotes a qubit, and an edge connecting two vertices corresponds to an entangling $CZ$ gate that acts on the corresponding qubits.
-A cluster state can be specified by the stablizers:
+A cluster state is a specific form of a graph state, where the graph is a subset of a lattice.
+A cluster state can be specified by the stabilizers:

-Graph states are particular examples of cluster states, where difference between (\ref{Clusters eigenvalue equation}) and (\ref{Graph state eigenvalue equation}) are $\{k_{a}\}$, which are zero for a graph state. $Z_a$ commutes $K_b$ when $a\neq b$ and anticommutes with $K_{a}$.
+The difference between the stabilizers definition of cluster states (\ref{Clusters eigenvalue equation}) and graph states (\ref{Graph state eigenvalue equation}) are $\{k_{a}\}$, which are zero for a graph state.
+The operator $Z_a$ commutes with $K_b$ when $b\neq a$ and anti-commutes with $K_{a}$.
 Thus, one can construct any cluster state from a corresponding graph state by acting with $Z_{a}$ on each vertex $a$ where $k_{a}=1$.

 As with graph states, the cluster state wave function can be constructed recursively.
-Choose a vertex $a$ in the graph, and denote the wave function without this vertex and without the edges that are connected to it as $\ket{\phi}_{V\setminus \{a\}}$.
+Choose a vertex $a$ in the graph, and denote the wave function without this vertex and without the edges that are connected to it as $\ket{\phi}_{V_a\setminus \{a\}}$.
 Next, we add the vertex $a$ to the graph and if $k_a=0$ we act with $CZ$ gates on the qubit $a$ and its neighbors $n(a)$, which results in the recursive relation (\ref{Graph state recursive definition}).
-If $k_a=1$ we act on $a$ with the $Z_a$ gate.
+If $k_a=1$ then we also act on $a$ with the $Z_a$ gate.

+The terminology "cluster state" is does not have a universal meaning in the literature.
+Sometimes every graph state is called a cluster state, and sometimes only graph states that are lattice-based are called cluster states.
+In this paper, in the type-II fusion procedure we start with two one-dimensional cluster states, and end with a graph state in the shape "+", which we will refer to as the "required fused cluster state" --- even though it is sometimes called only a graph state and not a cluster state.